-- Vegans sometimes use ground Chia seeds as a substitute for eggs.
+- Vegans sometimes use ground Chia seeds as a substitute for eggs in baking.
 Combine 1 tablespoon with 3 tablespoons of water and it will replace one egg in your recipes.

 - One study found that increasing your intake of cruciferous vegetables can reduce your risk of heart disease by 16%4.

-- When Brussels sprouts are cooked, they contain three times as much omega-3s.
+- When Brussels sprouts are cooked, they deliver three times as much omega-3s.
 In 1/2 cup of cooked Brussels sprouts, you will find 135 mg of omega-3 fatty acids.

 - Brussels sprouts are can be served roasted, blanched, steamed, or stir-fried.

-- Algal oil comes from algae and is a vegan resource that has both DHA and EPA.
+- Algal oil comes from algae and is a vegan source of both DHA and EPA.

 - Hemp seeds provide your body with protein, iron, magnesium, zinc, and omega-3.

-- A number of studies have shown that hemp seeds can improve heart health.
-It can prevent blood clots from forming or help the heart to recover after a heart attack occurs7.
+- A number of studies have shown that hemp seeds can help protect heart health.7

 - There is approximately 6000 mg of ALA in each ounce of hemp seeds.

-- You can sprinkle hemp seeds on your yogurt or mix them in a smoothie.
+- You can sprinkle hemp seeds on your yogurt or mix them into a smoothie.